willdurand-edu/php-slides/src/07_model_view_controller.md

 ## Folder organization

-The simplest kind of routing, but also the hardest to maintain.
+The simplest kind of routing, but also the hardest to maintain:

     web/
     ├ trees/